Weed slang: slang terms for cannabis flower

 Language

-There are many reasons for the different slang terms for marijuana around the world.
+There are many reasons for the different slang terms for cannabis around the world.
 One is simply language.
 Whether it's a current translation or the fact that weed has migrated from country to country, what's weed in the US may be ganja in India and other Hindi-speaking areas.

 Other international examples of weed slang include: